mateogianolio/blockman/README.md

 # blockr

-Blockr is a (Typed)Array manipulation tool that works similar to `Array.map` and `Array.reduce`, but for several elements at once.
+Blockr is a (Typed)Array block-based manipulation tool that works similar to `Array.map` and `Array.reduce`, but for several elements at once.
 Written for image processing purposes.

 ```bash
 $ npm install blockr